Programme Officer, United Nations Mine Action Service

-As the military and ISIS militants battle for control of Iraq, innocent civilians are forced to flee to camps or other cities, hoping that one day, they will return home.
+As the military and ISIS, also known as ISIL, battle for control of Iraq, innocent civilians are forced to flee to camps or other cities, hoping that one day, they will return home.

 But even returning has become dangerous, as ISIS fighters leave explosives and boobytraps behind as they retreat from the battleground.

 Identifying and eliminating the threat posed by those explosive hazards and protecting civilians is the mission of Nicola Sandhu’s team at the United Nations Mine Action Service, a specialized agency that mitigates the threat posed by landmines and munitions.

 “The UN established a program in 2015 in response to an emergency caused by ISIL leaving improvised explosive devices (IEDs) in newly liberated areas,” explains Ms. Sandhu.
 “We survey these areas and clear the explosive hazard threat to enable the delivery of aid by humanitarian groups and facilitate people to return home.”

 The front-line workers have discovered handmade drones, IEDs embedded in furniture and cooking pots, and devices around bridges and roads.
 Ms. Sandhu’s team educates residents on what to do if they encounter an explosive hazard.